denk0403/denk0403.github.io/_posts/2023-6-2-scroll-animations.md

 In this case, we must use a [View Progress Timeline](https://www.w3.org/TR/scroll-animations-1/#view-timelines) which requires a little more effort to setup correctly, and so it's easier to explain step-by-step.

+1. First, define a [`timeline-scope`](https://developer.mozilla.org/en-US/docs/Web/CSS/timeline-scope) on the nearest common ancestor of the image and SVG path.
+This property can be any dashed identifier such as `--container`, and its function is to scope the specified timeline name to the selected element’s subtree.

-1. Define a named view timeline and deferred scope on the nearest common ancestor of the image and SVG path.
-This defers the attachment of a view timeline to a descendent, which will ultimately enable the path element's visibility to control the animation timeline for the image.
+    In other words, `timeline-scope` doesn't actually define a view timeline on the selected element.
+Instead, it defers the attachment of a view timeline to a descendent, and enables any other descendent in the selected element's subtree to reference the timeline as well.
+This is ultimately what will allow the path element's visibility to control the animation timeline for the sibling image element.

     ```css
     #container {
-        view-timeline-name: --container;
+    	timeline-scope: --container;
-        view-timeline-attachment: defer;
     }
     ```

-2. Attach the path element to the same ancestral view timeline, like so:
+2. Now, define a view timeline on the path element using [`view-timeline-name`](https://developer.mozilla.org/en-US/docs/Web/CSS/view-timeline-name), and attach it to the declared scope with the same name, like so:

     ```css
     #my_path {
     	view-timeline-name: --container;
-        view-timeline-attachment: ancestor;
+    	/* or using the shorthand */
+    	view-timeline: --container;
     }
     ```

-3. Associate the named timeline with the element's animation.
+3. Next, bind the timeline's progress to the image's animation progress by using the `animation-timeline` property and referencing the timeline by name again.

     ```css
     #car {
     	animation-timeline: --container;
-        /* ... */
     }
     ```

-4. Determine your animation's timeline range.
-This also depends greatly on your page's structure and likely requires some manual testing.
-However, [this tool](https://scroll-driven-animations.style/tools/view-timeline/ranges/) created by [Bramus](https://twitter.com/bramus) is extremely helpful in understanding the behavior of various ranges.
-In this example, I choose the following:
+4. Afterward, determine your animation timeline's range with [`animation-range`](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-range).
+This property allows you to crop or expand the timeline interval for which the animation is active using offsets of predefined segments.
+Unfortunately, the value also depends greatly on your page's structure and likely requires some manual testing.
+However, [this tool](https://scroll-driven-animations.style/tools/view-timeline/ranges/) created by [Bramus](https://twitter.com/bramus) is extremely helpful in understanding the behavior of various ranges and choosing the one that works for you.
+In this example, I chose the following:

     ```css
     #car {
     	animation-timeline: --container;
-        animation-range: exit-crossing -5% entry-crossing 105%;
+    	animation-range:
+                exit-crossing -5% /* start animation just before beginning to exit */
-        /* ... */
+                entry-crossing 105%; /* end animation just after fully entering */
     }
     ```

-5. Lastly, to prevent the visual glitches at the end of the animation caused by styles resetting, change the [`animation-fill-mode`](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-fill-mode) to `forwards`.
+5. Lastly, to prevent the visual glitches at the end of the animation caused by resetting styles, change the [`animation-fill-mode`](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-fill-mode) to `forwards`.
+The [`animation-timing-function`](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-timing-function) can be anything that looks best to you, but for uniformity across displays, I chose `linear`.

     ```css
     #car {
     	animation: offsetDistance linear forwards;
     	animation-timeline: --container;
-        animation-range: exit-crossing -5% entry-crossing 105%;
+    	animation-range:
+                exit-crossing -5% /* start animation just before beginning to exit */
-        /* ... */
+                entry-crossing 105%; /* end animation just after fully entering */
     }
     ```